Wait! Read This Before You Sell Your House for Cash

 Various house-buying companies and investors will offer different amounts for a home.

-Depending on the condition, price point, and location, your house will be a more desirable purchase to certain cash buyers over others.
-Most real estate investors have a specific “buy box” they use with parameters as to which types of properties are most valuable to them.
+Depending on the condition, price point, and location, your house will be more desirable to certain cash buyers than others.
+Most investors have a specific “buy box” they use with parameters as to which types of properties are most valuable to them.
 That means what your home is worth will vary, even among buyers who can pay instantly.

 Flippers, for example, often use the 70% rule.
 According to this guideline, a flipper won’t pay more than 70% of the “after repair value” (ARV) of a home, which accounts for deductions to make repairs and renovations.

-Buy-and-hold investors fall somewhere in between flippers and iBuyers.
-They typically pay more than flippers but less than iBuyers, and aim to make between 8% to 12% on their investment when they sell, or 4% to 10% from rental income while they hold.
+Buy-and-hold investors fall somewhere between flippers and iBuyers.
+They typically pay more than flippers but less than iBuyers and aim to make between 8% and 12% on their investment when they sell or 4% to 10% from rental income while they hold.

 “The discounted price someone should expect for a cash sale varies significantly,” Van Soest says.
 “The cleaner the house, the better the neighborhood, and the fewer issues a house has, the more likely you’ll get an offer that’s closer to market value.
 The more problems the buyer has to deal with, the lower the offer will be.”